GMOs - environmental concerns

 GM crops can – and do - cross pollinate with wild and non-GM plants.
 Other sources of contamination are the inadvertent spread of seed by farm machinery, as well as mixing seeds during storage.

 Cross pollination will not only contaminate wild plants, affecting their natural genetic makeup, but will seriously compromise any organic or non GM farming system.
 Despite claims that GM and non-GM can co-exist, it is patently untrue.

-New genetic engineering techniques, such as CRISPr, increase the danger of plants with altered genes spreading throughout whole wild populations.
+New genetic engineering techniques, such as CRISPR, increase the danger of plants with altered genes spreading throughout whole wild populations.
 A gene 'drive’ system allows for an edited gene on one chromosome to copy itself into its partner chromosome.
 The result is that nearly all offspring will inherit the engineered gene.
 If just a few organisms with gene drives are released into the wild, the whole population could end up with the edited gene.
-See New Genetic Engineering.